GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 - [Roundcube](./plugin/roundcube/index.md)
 - [NextCloud](./plugin/nextcloud/index.md)

 Gluu does not guarantee specific functionality in the oxd plugins.
-If you find a bug, or would like feature enhancements, we would be happy to discuss plugin development on a time and materials basis.
+If you find a bug or would like feature enhancements, we would be happy to discuss plugin development on a time and materials basis.
 [Schedule a call](https://gluu.org/booking) with us to discuss the project scope and funding.

 ## Pricing & Billing